makersacademy/bowling-challenge-ruby/README.md

 | X  | 54 | 7/ | 9- |    |    |    |    |    |     |
 | 19 | 28 | 47 | 56 |    |    |    |    |    |     |

-This would mainly be for debugging purposes - it's not meant as a user interface.
+This would mainly be for debugging purposes at this stage - it's not meant as a user interface.

 ### Sequence Diagram